CALL FOR NEW EXPANSION TEAMS

 - SOLO PLAYERS LOOKING FOR TEAMS

-Monday Night Pinball is pleased to announce that expansion with new teams can continue for this coming Fall 2018 season.
-In Spring 2018, we had 24 teams and 240 players every week, making us one of the largest leagues in the nation.
+Monday Night Pinball is pleased to announce that expansion with new teams can continue for the upoming Spring 2019 season.
+In Fall 2018, we had 26 teams and 260 players every week, making us one of the largest leagues in the nation.
 All 24 teams from prior season have indicated they will be returning.

 This page provides the details to any new location, operator, or player who is interested in playing for or applying to be one of the expansion teams.
 It includes minimum requirements to form a team, and instructions on how to apply.
 Note that a team existing in prevoius season, but which loses most of their players between seasons for any reason may need to reapply as an expansion team and meet all the requirements specified on this page.
 An existing team that is requesting a move to a new location must also meet the location requirements listed below, and must apply for the change by the same expansion team deadline date listed below.